 High-wage earners will owe an additional 0.9% on earned income above the thresholds mentioned above.
 So, for example, if you are an individual filer whose income is $225,000, you will pay a 1.45% Medicare tax on the first $200,000, then 2.35% (1.45% plus 0.9%) on the next $25,000.
 Your employer is required to withhold the extra 0.9% once your wages pass the $200,000 threshold for individuals.

 Another example: If you’re married and you and your spouse each earn $150,000, your employers will withhold 1.45% for Medicare tax, because neither of you exceeds the $200,000 individual threshold.
 But if you file a joint tax return, your combined earned income of $300,000 is $50,000 above the married filing jointly threshold.
 This means you will have underpaid your Medicare tax by $450 (0.9% of $50,000) and will owe the additional amount when you file your taxes.
-Speak to your tax adviser about potentially being required to make estimated tax payments.
+Speak with your tax adviser about potentially being required to make estimated tax payments.

 Tax on net investment income